-First Impressions of A la Biche au Bois
+Atmosphere At A la Biche au Bois

-The entire restaurant looked much bigger than expected thanks to the mirrors on one of the walls.
+A La Biche au Bois (“Deer in the woods”) restaurant looked much bigger than expected thanks to the mirrors on one of the walls.
 It was really deceiving and now makes sense why drops-ins would rarely be able to get a table.
 There just isn’t room.
 In some reviews, people have complained that it was a bit cramped and they felt they were too close to the next table.
 We didn’t find that.
 Perhaps it’s because that’s how a lot of bistros in France are.
 You sit close to your neighbours.

 What struck me right away was how friendly all the staff were, from the minute we entered.
 While the clientele are a mix of locals and tourists there isn’t any air of arrogance.
 We were warmly greeted at the door and the hostess asked if she could take our coats.
 The serving staff were friendly, professional and surprisingly accommodating.

 When we noticed the servers occasionally brought other tables a pot with wooden sticks sticking out, we became very curious and asked our waitress about it.
 She was kind enough to bring one over to have a sample….it was a bucket of gherkins!
 These were to accompany the rabbit paté that some guests had ordered.

 Beside us was a cupboard.
 At first glance we just thought it was for storage.
 But then one of the waiters opened the door and proceeded to climb down…backwards.
 Turns out this little hideaway was a wine cellar!
 Talk about making the best use of space.